daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 - briefly name an example applications from coding theory
 - briefly name an example of neurology where neurons may maximize their entropy -->

-### Philosofical Interlude: Does Information Exist?

-Chapter Draft (everything in this draft is very vague, dont read)
-- make reader know that you are critic of your own ideas
- - Previous Section information relied on an assumed probability space
- - what is probability?
-It is a way to formally express of what can be known and what can not be known? (<- express waeknasses of that thought and derive it and be more precise and present alternatives of expressong of what can be known and what not)
-- Problems of probability:
-    - How well can be known what can not be know?
-Well enough to express probabilitys? (name logic example to define what can be known and what can be not and probabilistic example, and argue whether there is something inbetween)

-    - maybe also everything can be known and everything happens with probability one (<- drop argument, why one can not be sure that universe is not deterministic universe, by using argument based on an explanation why even anything exists)
-        - explain that under that circumstances only physically isolated can be known, using similar "proof" as holding theorems proof
-        - include limitations of calculation power into probability?
-- use previous arguments to express where probabilistic assumptions might  be off and name examples on how it could affect us practically
-- conclude if we are carefull enough with probabilistic assumptions under scenario a everything has information 0, under scenario b everything has information $\infty$ and under scenario a using limitation of physical possible calculation power information content is impossibly hard to compute
-- mention that information theory has been usefull anyway